Nevada State Capitol: Architecture

 The original building was cruciform, with a central rectangle 76 ft wide by 85 ft deep (23 x 25.8 m).
 It had two wings, each 35 ft wide by 52 ft deep (10.6 x 15.8 m).
 The windows' glass panes are made of 26-ounce (737 g) French crystal, as are those above the doors.
 Floors and wainscotting are of Alaskan marble, shipped to San Francisco in 20-ton (18,144 kg) blocks and there cut and polished for installation.

 The first floor contained a major office at each corner connected by central halls, while the wings of the second floor were filled by the two legislative chambers—the Assembly and the Senate.
 The octagonal dome topped with a cupola admitted light to the second story.
 During 1906, an octagonal Annex was added to the rear (east) of the capitol to house the State Library.

 By the early 20th century, the legislature had outgrown the capitol, and prominent Nevada architect Frederic DeLongchamps was contracted to design northern and southern legislative wing-annexes, completed in time for the 1915 session.
 These compatible wings used stone from the same quarry as the original portion of the capitol, and provided more office space and expanded legislative chambers.

+Artwork and exhibits

+A painted frieze in hallways of the first floor celebrates industry in Nevada, listing agricultural products and minerals found in Nevada mines.
+A vault door in the office of the Secretary of State of Nevada is painted with a scene of Lake Tahoe.
+Portraits of all governors of Nevada hang throughout the building.

+Near the office of the Nevada Commission for Women, a display named Silver State Sisters documents about 100 individuals (mostly women) who have contributed to Nevada history — such as Barbara Vucanovich, Bernice Mathews, and Wild Horse Annie — and groups of women, such as the first non-segregated showgirls at the Moulin Rouge Hotel.

+Artifacts of Nevada history on display include Paiute crafts and a section of the rope used to hang the man convicted of the murder of folk heroine Julia Bulette.